 The holidays can be difficult for individuals who have gone through a divorce.
 If you are celebrating alone, it may be hard to feel the joy typically associated with this season.
 However, there are ways to make the holidays after a divorce more manageable and enjoyable!

-Slowiaczek Albers PC, LLO has tips on celebrating the holidays in a way that works for you and your family.
+Slowiaczek Albers & Whelan has tips on celebrating the holidays in a way that works for you and your family.
 You don't have to go through the holidays feeling sad and alone; read on for some helpful advice.